deNBI/perunKeystoneAdapter/test/keystone/README.md

 # Test environment

 ## Start and configure keystone from a docker container
 There are several inoffical container available at docker hub that provides a local keystone in a container.
 After some short investigations I decided to use the [monasca/keystone](https://hub.docker.com/r/monasca/keystone/) container.
 At the time of writing the container is based on Ubuntu 16.04 with the Mitaka keystone release installed.
-Starting of the container with a default setup is quite simple, just run the container a background process and expose the keystone specific network ports to the docker host.
+Starting of the container with a default setup is quite simple, just run the container as background process and expose the keystone specific network ports to the docker host.

 ```docker run -d -p 5000:5000 -p 35357:35357 monasca/keystone```